agreich/Relaxed_selection_proj_reproducible_science/README.md

 ---SD calculations in that same code block
 --includes graphs and experimentations

-We used the subsetted female dataaset for our primary results.
+We used the subsetted female dataset for our primary results.
 There's a few csv files associated with this one, mostly to add in covariates.
 In the future I will just use the raw csv files and do manipulation in R.